 Website: Read more about the program and past student experiences here

 - ENGL 2610 Contemporary Israeli Literature and Art Abroad(will also meet Jewish Studies, Mideast Studies, or English elective requirements)

 Taking an interdisciplinary approach to the modern State of Israel, this Dialogue will explore the complexities of Israeli society, politics, and culture and how they are presented in journalism, art, and literature.
 What are the key narratives and characteristics of Israeli society?
 How do journalists and creative artists shape our perceptions of Israel’s complex reality?
 How do various Israeli authors and artists grapple with such issues as diversity within the population, the conflicts between Israel and her neighbors and between Israelis and Palestinians, and how does Israel negotiate its Jewish identity with liberal democratic values?
 Students will learn about Israel’s political system and political history, and they will read memoirs and fiction, visit museums on docent-led tours, and meet with leaders, journalists, artists, and academic experts.
 Special focus will be on the city of Jerusalem, our host city, a multicultural center of three religions and multiple ethnic groups, but we will also travel to and study these issues as they are reflected in the South, Tel Aviv, and the North of Israel.

-- INTL 4944 Course 1 Israel in Literature and the Arts (will also meet Jewish Studies, Mideast Studies, or English elective requirements)
+- ENGL 2610 Contemporary Israeli Literature and Art Abroad (will also meet Jewish Studies, Mideast Studies, or English elective requirements)